Yorkshire Terrier Puppy Guide

 Bringing home a Yorkshire Terrier puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Yorkshire Terrier puppy gently and puppy-proof your home carefully.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+Expect 4-7 lbs at maturity and roughly 11-15 yrs of life with a Yorkshire Terrier; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 The Yorkshire Terrier's minimal shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Yorkshire Terriers show higher-than-average incidence of dental disease, luxating patella, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.